Lyon–Saint-Exupéry Airport: Terminal 2

 Terminal 2 is a duplicate of the older part of Terminal 1, containing check-in areas 20 and 21 with boarding areas Q and P on the upper level and arrivals facilities on the lower level.
 This terminal area is mainly used by Air France.

-Terminal 3 (defunct)
+Former Terminal 3

 The former Terminal 3 was a very basic facility used by low-cost carriers.
 It was demolished during Terminal 1 expansion.
 The satellite building is still open, however; it now houses the ‘D’ gates for low cost airlines such as easyJet.